sanjaypk16/VSDSquadron-RISCV/README.md

 </details>

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-### 4th Meeting - The third online meet was held on 27th of Feb 2024 @6PM
+### 4th Meeting - The fourth online meet was held on 27th of Feb 2024 @6PM

 Description: Generating the waveform with the actual code and with netlist.
 Verifying both the waveform